Health Assured large logo

 • It can help you build and maintain positive relationships

-With all of this in mind, maintaining a healthy work-life balance can reduce absences at work, help you manage your time, and ensure you can bounce back from challenges in a productive way (also known as resilience).
+With all of this in mind, maintaining a healthy work-life balance can reduce absences at work, help employees manage time, and ensure they can bounce back from challenges in a productive way (also known as resilience).

 How to maintain a healthy work-life balance

-So, we know the benefits of maintaining a work-life balance – but how do we actually do this?
+So, we know the benefits of maintaining a work-life balance – but how do we implement this in the workplace?
 Here are some ways to maintain a long-term, healthy work-life balance.

 1. Discover what’s contributing to poor work-life balance

-If you find you get to a place where your work-life balance is good, but then it tips again – see what’s going on in your life that could be causing this:
+If you find someone is showing increased levels of stressed, even after a period of good mental health, see what’s going on in your life that could be causing this:

-• Are you taking on too much at work?
+• Are they taking on too much at work?

-• Are you saying yes when you really mean no?
+• Are they saying yes when they really mean no?

-• Are you not adhering to your boundaries?
+• Are they not adhering to the boundaries they’ve set?

-• Are your boundaries no longer sufficient at work?
+• Are their boundaries no longer sufficient at work?

-2. Regularly review where you spend your time the most
+2. Regularly review where they spend time the most

 Time really is a currency, and if it’s not spent well, it can cause other areas to suffer.
-Are you spending lots of time on non-urgent tasks?
-What’s making you avoid the more important ones?
-Do you find you procrastinate when really, it’s because you’re anxious about tackling a specific task (either in or out of work)?
+Is the employee spending lots of time on non-urgent tasks?
+What’s making them avoid the more important ones?
+Do you find they procrastinate when really, it’s because they’re anxious about tackling a specific task (either in or out of work)?

 It can be easy to forget what perks our places of work offer.
-Whether it’s wellbeing initiatives or EAP – using them can help improve your overall wellbeing, as well as break up your working day.
+Whether it’s wellbeing initiatives or EAP – promoting them regularly can help improve your overall wellbeing, as well as break up someone’s working day into more palatable chunks.

 Asking for support at work is the better alternative to suffering in silence.
 The latter can cause more feelings of anxiety, as well as contribute to mistakes.
-If you feel you cannot go to a manager or are unsupported, speak to your colleagues, friends, loved ones or a trusted third-party such as a counsellor for advice on breaking barriers to support.
+If someone has expressed they cannot go to a manager or are unsupported, then there is clearly a communication issue that is affecting staff.
+Discover what the communication barriers are and offer to step in or refer your mental health first aider.

 It can be all too easy to power through when you’re on a roll.
-Over time, this can contribute to overworking, so make sure you take time to have regular breaks so you can recharge throughout the day.
+Over time, this can contribute to overworking, so make sure staff take time to have regular breaks so they can recharge throughout the day.
 Mindful breaks with minimal technology are best.
-As after all, compulsive use of your phone (whether it’s checking texts, scrolling through social media platforms or just aimlessly browsing) can have negative consequences on our cognition.
+As after all, compulsive use of our phones (whether it’s checking texts, scrolling through social media platforms or just aimlessly browsing) can have negative consequences on our cognition.

 How an Employee Assistance Programme can help